- 7-Zip is a free, open-source file compression tool with high compression ratios and 256-bit AES encryption support for 7z and ZIP formats.

 A new 7-Zip Setup window will appear asking where you want to install the program.
 If you want to change the directory, click the button with three small dots (…) and select the destination folder.
 Or if you want to continue with the default folder, click the ‘Install’ button.

 7-Zip is a lightweight application, it will be installed in seconds.
 Once the installation is done, click ‘Close’.

 Setting Up 7-Zip in Windows 11

-Before you start using the 7-Zip, you need to set this application as the default program for opening archive files and create archive files.
-Here, how you do that:
+Before you start using the 7-Zip, you need to set this application as the default program for opening archive files and creating archive files.
+Here is how you do that:

 Once the app is installed, search ‘7-Zip’ in the Windows search and open it as administrator.

 In the 7-Zip application, click the ‘Tools’ menu, and select ‘Options’.

 In the System tab, click the first ‘+’ button to make 7-Zip the default archiver for all archive types for the current user.
 Even if you have other archive software in your system, clicking this button will make 7-Zip your default archiver.

 Click the second ‘+’ button to make this app default for all users.
 Then, click ‘Apply’ to save the configurations and press ‘OK’ to close the dialog.

 You can also associate and dissociate 7-Zip with file types individually.
 You can add and remove file types by just clicking on them.